Revelation Chapter 20

 When the one thousand years have ended, the city of Elohim is brought down to this earth, and then the wicked are resurrected.
 Satan deceives the lost into believing that they can capture the city, and they march against it.
 At that time, fire comes down from Elohim and devours them.
 This is what is referred to as "the lake of fire," and is ignited when the fire comes down from Elohim out of heaven.
 "And the devil that deceived them was cast into the lake of fire and brimstone, where the beast and the false prophet are, and shall be tormented day and night for ever and ever" (Revelation 20:10).

-So have the beast and the false prophet been burning in that lake of fire for the previous one thousand years while the dragon (Satan) has been confined to the bottomless pit?
+Have the beast and the false prophet been burning in that lake of fire for the previous one thousand years while the dragon (Satan) has been confined to the bottomless pit?
 We know from the last chapter that the beast is Satan, and Satan is confined to the bottomless pit for a thousand years.
 How do they burn in the lake of fire for a thousand years which is not ignited until after the 1,000 years?
 Can Satan be in two places at once?
 Who is the false prophet that was cast into the lake of fire along with the beast?
 From what we have seen of the "beast" in Revelation, it appears that the false prophet is another disguise that Satan uses to cloak himself in order to deceive earth's inhabitants, and we are told that they [dragon, beast and false prophet] are the "spirits of devils" (Revelation 16:14).
 Of the false prophet, we have this information on him.
 "The false prophet that wrought miracles before him [‘the beast'] with which he deceived them that had received the mark of the beast, and them that worshipped his image" (Revelation 19:20).
 In Revelation 16:13-14 we are told, "And I saw three unclean spirits like frogs come out of the mouth of the dragon, and out of the mouth of the beast, and out of the mouth of the false prophet.
 For they are the spirits of devils, working miracles, which go forth unto the kings of the earth and of the whole world, to gather them to the battle of that great day of Elohim Almighty" (emphasis added).

 The "lake of fire" is where the lost, Satan (the beast, the false prophet and the dragon) and his fallen angels, and the trash that has been accumulating on the earth are finally burnt up and is not ignited until after the 1,000 years have ended.
 What it accomplishes is "for ever and ever" but does not burn forever.
 2 Thessalonians 1:9 tells us that the wicked "shall be punished with everlasting destruction," but not with everlasting punishing.
 Satan's disguises are destroyed, so he cannot deceive the wicked or the righteous ever again.
 He is "cast into the lake of fire and brimstone" ignited when the "fire came down from Elohim out of heaven."
 At that time it will be said to Satan by those whom he has deceived just before he is destroyed, "They that see thee [Satan] shall narrowly look upon thee, and consider thee, saying, Is this the man that made the earth to tremble, that did shake the kingdoms: that made the world as a wilderness, and destroyed the cities thereof; that opened not the house of his prisoners?"
 (Isaiah 14:16-17).
 The wicked before they are destroyed will realize that Satan has deceived them, and he will receive their scorn.
 The ministers and the religious leaders will also receive the scorn of those who have been led astray by them.
 All the earthly elements along with Satan and his followers will be burnt up, for Elohim is about to give planet earth "an extreme makeover."
 This will be the "extreme makeover planet earth edition."

 "And the sea gave up the dead which were in it; and death and hell [the grave] delivered up the dead which were in them: and they were judged every man according to their works.
 And death and hell [the grave] were cast into the lake of fire.
-This is the second death, and whosoever was not found written in the book of life was cast into the lake of fire" (Revelation 20:13-15).
+This is the second death, and whosoever was not found written in the book of life was cast into the lake of fire" (Revelation 20:13-15, emphasis added).

 No matter where the lost have been placed when they died; whether in the sea or the grave, which as we have discovered was incorrectly translated as hell, the lost will be called back to life to receive the punishment for their lives of rebellion and sin.
 Their length of punishment will be from what was determined by the redeemed based on what was recorded in the books.
 Even those who have been cremated will be brought back to life; there is no escaping.